CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example1/Python_Model_Vectors_Handling.rst

    Figure 12: Simulation Result

-The simulation runs successfully, and the output variable value is obtained as per the rosenbrock function set up in the node script,corresponding to the input vector element values.
+The simulation runs successfully, and the output variable value is obtained as per the rosenbrock function set up in the node script, corresponding to the input vector element values.

 It is to be noted that the functioning of other FOQUS modules like UQ, Optimization, and Surrogate Modeling is not affected by introducing vector